-Immutable rules govern our world such as the law that no matter the time or space in which it occurs, evil committed by humans against other human beings leaves its mark, and that regardless of the amount of time it takes, the truth will always surface.
+Immutable rules govern our world such as the law that no matter the time or space in which it occurs, evil committed by humans against other human beings leaves its mark, and regardless of the amount of time it takes, the truth will always surface.
 These ideas, as well as others, are explored in depth in Richard D. Bank’s I Am Terezin.

 With meticulous historical research and great care, Bank has painted a vivid picture of the people and personalities associated with the events that took place at Theresienstadt during the Nazi Holocaust.
-I Am Terezin is a revolutionary memoir – unlike others, it is written from the point of view, not of a person but, of a physical entity, the camp itself – an omniscient narrator.
+I Am Terezin is a revolutionary memoir – unlike others, it is written from the point of view not of a person, but of a physical entity, the camp itself – an omniscient narrator.
 The voice of the camp comes alive to relay the ominous reality of itself, and it tells the reader what Theresienstadt really was, a concentration camp and not the paradise ghetto for elderly Jews the Nazis claimed it was.

-The changing tone and perspective of the omniscient voice is compelling.
-The voice of the camp takes on many roles – a caretaker in one moment, a silent observer in another.
-It can be argued that the voice of the camp is none other than that of a lamenting God, unable to intercede in the world of human atrocities and forced to watch insidious actions play out.
 No matter the tone or perspective, the abuse, injustice, and crime which occurred at Theresienstadt is resurrected for the reader, and the reader comes to learn intimately about the lives of innocents who were forced to be bound within the walls of Terezin.
 Each word and sentence of I Am Terezin is written with great care, paying homage to the many who lost their lives at Theresienstadt.
 In taking part in the arduous undertaking of researching and telling the story of those at Terezin, Bank has completed the ultimate labor of love in tribute to his grandparents, Ludwig and Sophie Frank, who were imprisoned at but subsequently survived Theresienstadt.

 Bank is masterful in his knowledge of the history of Theresienstadt, and I Am Terezin is a must read for scholars of the Holocaust, as well as those interested in bettering the human condition.
 Reading this book will help the vigilant to reaffirm the oath of never again.
 Never again should sadism be allowed to hide behind laws and systems meant to dehumanize.
 Never again should humanity allow the atrocities of genocide to occur.
 Never again should any people be persecuted for the faith they follow or for the way in which they worship the Divine.

-Saturday’s ritual is discourse at diners,
+Saturday’s ritual, discourse and diners,

-to our regular hangout, The Green Kitchen.
+regular place, The Green Kitchen.

-as worries are left at the door.
+worries are left at the door.

 Forgetting brimming calendars,

-where it’s just you and me,
+it’s solace, just you and me,

 fresh silverware, an easy cup of coffee.